 Húrin of the Keys, Warden of the City, watched as Denethor paced back and forth in front of the charcoal brazier, as if to release a surfeit of anger or distress.
 Húrin had come to the Steward's private chamber to report on the state of the City and the status of the evacuation of her inhabitants.
 He knew Denethor was eager for this news, but he also knew well his lord's moods.
 This was a time for patience and not for interruption, in spite of his concern for the Steward.
-Denethor's aggravation would work its way out soon enough, and Húrin was sufficiently patient to wait it out.
+Denethor's aggravation would work its way out soon enough, and Húrin was sufficiently patient to wait his dark mood to pass.

 At last, there was a pause in the pacing, and Húrin spoke.

 "I am most sorry to see that you are distraught, my lord Denethor," he said, approaching the Steward until he stood beside him.
 "What has upset you so?
 Did Faramir bring you ill tidings?"

 "Ill tidings, indeed!" replied Denethor bitterly.
 "What he has brought me is the worst news I have yet to receive, since word came of the death of my Boromir.
 I am unexpectedly betrayed!"